You are here: Infothek - Blood pressure apps and digital tools - Studies on Home Blood Pressure Monitoring

 ung der Selbst

-After six months, the self-monitoring group showed a significant improvement in blood pressure compared with the conventionally treated group.
-Unfortunately this advantage was less clear after twelve months.
+After six months, the self-measurement group showed a significant improvement in blood pressure compared with the conventionally treated group.
+Unfortunately, this advantage was less clear after twelve months.
 However, if participants who measured their blood pressure at home also received support as described above, the significant benefit remained even after twelve months.

-Overall, this meta-analysis also supports the benefit of independent blood pressure self-measurement.
-The risk of over- or under-dosing medication is reduced, and the regular measurements give the doctor a better basis for individually adjusting medication.
+All in all, this meta-analysis also supports the benefit of independent blood pressure monitoring.
+The risk of over- or underdosing medication is reduced, and the trend data from regular measurements allows the doctor to tailor medication more individually.

 6. Japanese study from November 2022

-A study published in Hypertension in February 2023 compared the ability of 24-hour blood pressure monitoring and regular home blood pressure measurements (morning and evening) to predict cardiovascular events.
-It showed that regular home measurements represented the risk of cardiovascular disease slightly better than the long-term (24-hour) blood pressure measurement.
+A study published in Hypertension in February 2023 compared the predictive value for cardiovascular disease of 24-hour monitoring and regular home blood pressure measurements in the morning and evening.
+It showed that regular home measurements could represent the risk of cardiovascular disease slightly better than long-term monitoring.

-These studies make clear how much patients themselves can contribute to achieving the most effective treatment.
+These studies make clear how much patients can do themselves to allow the most effective treatment.
 Self-measurement is an important tool for managing and monitoring high blood pressure.
-The benefit increases further with telemetric transmission of the values, as is possible with BloodPressureDB.
-In this way a rise or an excessive drop in blood pressure can be detected very quickly and the medication dose adjusted.
+The benefit is increased by telemetric transmission of the values, as is possible with BloodPressureDB.
+An increase or a too-large drop in blood pressure can be detected quickly and the medication dose adjusted.

 7. Swedish study published in July 2023

-In this study scientists had over 5,000 participants measure their blood pressure at home three times in the morning and three times in the evening for one week.
-It was important that this was done in the study with the same device that was also used to measure blood pressure in the clinic.
+In this study researchers had over 5,000 participants measure their blood pressure at home three times each morning and evening for one week.
+It was especially important that the same device was used in the study as was used in the clinic.
 Masked hypertension was found in one out of every 20 participants.
-Other risk factors for cardiovascular disease examined in the study, such as elevated fasting blood sugar, lower HDL cholesterol, and certain inflammatory markers, were also detectable in these participants.
+Other risk factors for cardiovascular disease observed in these participantssuch as elevated fasting blood glucose, lower HDL cholesterol, and certain inflammatory markerswere also detectable.
 The researchers conclude that home-measured blood pressure values are a better indicator of cardiovascular risk than clinic measurements.

 8. Study on visit-to-visit variability

-A study published in March 2023 examined the influence of blood pressure fluctuations between doctor visits.
+A study published in March 2023 looks at the impact of blood pressure fluctuations between doctor visits.
 In English this is called visit-to-visit variability, or VVV for short.
-It shows how much blood pressure can vary between two clinic visits.
-These natural fluctuations make it harder to assess the effect of medications or other measures.
-The study looked at 537,218 patients with 7,721,864 measurements.
-It concluded that four clinic visits would be needed to determine whether a medication that lowers blood pressure by 10 mmHg is actually effective.
+It describes how much blood pressure can vary between two doctor visits.
+These natural fluctuations make it harder to judge the effect of medications or other measures.
+The study examined 537,218 patients with 7,721,864 measurements.
+It concludes that four clinic visits would be needed to detect that a medication that lowers blood pressure by 10 mmHg is actually effective.

 Our recommendation